carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/a-heuristic-approach-to-debugging.md

    The following is an example of directly querying `www.google.com` and building a trust chain from the perspective of the host computer.

-   Note the certificate tree is going from the server/lead certificate (top) to the pre installed root certificate where the `Subject` and `Issuer` are identical on the host computer's trust store (bottom).
+   Note the certificate tree is going from the server/leaf certificate (top) to the pre-installed root certificate where the `Subject` and `Issuer` are identical on the host computer's system trust store (bottom).

    ```sh
       ./cert info --host www.google.com 443